Environmental Studies, B.A.

 P SC 1113American Federal Government3

-Choose one course from the General Education Social Science list3
+Choose one course from General Education Social Science list3

 Core Area IV: Arts and Humanities